Can I Waive the 30 Day Waiting Period After Divorce in Texas to Get Married Again?

-If you are contemplating a divorce and would like to request that the court waive the mandatory waiting period, please contact the Ramos Law Group, PLLC for a consultation with an attorney where you can discuss your case.
+If you are contemplating a divorce and would like to request that the court waive the mandatory waiting period, please Contact Mary E. Ramos at the Ramos Law Group, PLLC to schedule a consultation with an attorney to discuss your case.